 Goshen College distinction between an emergency and a crisis

-In most situations and institutions the words “crisis” and “emergency” are used interchangeably.
+In most situations the words “crisis” and “emergency” are used interchangeably.
 Goshen College chooses to make the following distinction in how we use the two words.

 Not every crisis is an emergency and not every emergency is a crisis.